bpvgoncalves/rChain/README.md

 #### Pros
 1. Energy Efficient, since there is no need for several nodes to compete on computing a suitable hash within the required difficulty.
 2. Fast block generation, since a block can be generated almost instantaneously upon request.
-Precise block timing.
+Precise block timing is possible.
-3. Anyone with the public key can validate the digital signatures behind transactions/chain integrity
+3. Anyone with the public key can validate the digital signatures behind transactions/chain integrity.

 #### Cons
 1. Not distributed.
-2. Trust limited by trust in chain owner (ie, in the chain private key owner).
+2. Trust limited by trust in chain owner (i.e., in the chain's private key owner).